-- Need: In the 11 rural southeast Georgia counties, high-risk pregnant women potentially face adverse birth outcomes, including maternal or infant mortality, low birthweight, very low birthweight, or other medical or developmental problems.
+- Need: In the 11 rural southeast Georgia counties, high-risk pregnant individuals potentially face adverse birth outcomes, including maternal or infant mortality, low birthweight, very low birthweight, or other medical or developmental problems.

-- Intervention: An in-home nursing case management program for high-risk pregnant women in order to maximize pregnancy outcomes for mothers and their newborns.
+- Intervention: An in-home nursing case management program for high-risk pregnant individuals in order to maximize pregnancy outcomes for mothers and their newborns.

 - Results: Mothers carry their babies longer and the babies are larger when born, leading to improved health outcomes.

 Perinatal Health Partners (PHP) is an in-home nursing case management program for high-risk pregnant individuals with the goal of maximizing pregnancy outcomes for mothers and their newborns and decreasing the infant mortality rate and infant illnesses.
 Through assessments and care coordination, outcomes are improved for these individuals, many of whom face significant barriers to care.

 Operating in the 11 southeast rural counties of Georgia, PHP partners with local OB/GYNs, birthing hospitals, county health departments, and others involved in perinatal care to identify early in the pregnancy those individuals considered high-risk.
 While only OB/GYNs, nurse practitioners, physician assistants, or primary care physicians are able to make referrals to the program, other healthcare professionals can fill out and submit a Patient Advocacy Form on behalf of the pregnant individual they would like to see participate in PHP.

 An individual is identified as being high-risk if she has:

 - History of miscarriage or later pregnancy loss